Sweet Potato Cauliflower Soup

 - Don’t skip the cauliflower-roasting!
 It can be tempting to add your florets directly to the pot to boil, but roasting the cauliflower really brings out its natural nuttiness and helps to flavor the soup.

-- Make sure to properly blend your soup.
+- Blend until completely smooth.
+Even after everything looks combined, give it another 30 to 60 seconds.
+It makes a noticeable difference in the final texture.
 I find using an immersion blender is the easiest and simplest way, but you can also ladle the soup in batches into a stand blender.
 Either way, be sure you’ve blended your soup until there are no chunks left.

 Serving Ideas

-- Pair with some bread.
-I always like to serve this soup withs some bread for dipping, like my air fryer bread, my oatmeal bread, or even some fresh naan.
+- Pair with some bread: I always like to serve this soup with some bread for dipping, like my air fryer bread, oatmeal bread, or even some fresh homemade naan.

-- Add a sandwich.
-This is a great lunchtime soup, served alongside a cottage cheese flatbread, a hummus sandwich, or a white bean avocado sandwich.
+- Serve it with a sandwich: This is a great lunchtime soup!
+Try it alongside a cottage cheese flatbread, veggie hummus sandwich, or white bean avocado sandwich.

 Comments